 - The accounts shall be kept by the Treasurer and will be certified annually and presented at the Annual General Meeting.

-- A copy of the certified accounts will be available to members attending the Annual General Meeting and on request to members fourteen days prior to the AGM.
+- * A copy of the certified accounts will be available to members attending the Annual General Meeting and on request to members fourteen days prior to the AGM.
 A copy will be sent, on request, to members who did not attend.

 - To receive reports from the General Committee.

 - To approve the accounts.

 - To appoint an accountant or two unqualified individuals with accountancy experience to certify the accounts for the ensuing year.

 - To declare the results of the postal ballots.

 - To discuss any resolutions placed on the agenda having been given in writing to the Secretary by 31st December.

 - To appoint scrutineers(s) for any ballots